You may have been directed to this page because you or someone else asked one of the following questions:

 The programmer, like the poet, works only slightly removed from pure thought-stuff.
 He builds his castles in the air, from air, creating by exertion of the imagination.
 Few media of creation are so flexible, so easy to polish and rework, so readily capable of realizing grand conceptual structures....
 Yet the program construct, unlike the poet's words, is real in the sense that it moves and works, producing visible outputs separate from the construct itself.

-If you, dear reader, think you may have lost your way—that coding used to be fun for you, but now it's just a slog that you clock in and out of to get your paycheck, then allow us to invite you back!
+If you, dear reader, think you may have lost your way—that coding used to be fun for you, but now it's just a slog of clocking in and out to get a paycheck, then allow us to invite you back!

 Think of something that you might like to build, learn, experience inside the computer, and just jump in.
 Without looking or researching first.
 You might just have a bit of fun.
 No, really.